mzainabbas50/Bank-Management-System-Database/README.md

 # Bank-Management-System-Database
 Database System concepts are used in this Project.
-Php is used as a Bank-End Language and html Css is used as Front-end language. front-end is basically static because this project focuses on the concept of Database.
+Php is used as a Bank-End Language and HTML, and CSS are used as Front-end languages. front-end is static because this project focuses on the concept of a Database.